Do you want to be not just a realtor, but a man who cares?

 Take note your pre-course completion will only be valid for a year.

-That means, you must take your license exams within the year – or else you might be required to complete a pre-course again before taking the licensing exam.
+That means, you must take your license exams within the year – or else you might be required to complete a pre-course again before taking the licensing exam (practice for free here).

 Application of License